Phil Clarke Director LLB

 My role in the Taupo community as the Honorary Solicitor to Age Concern, consists of providing advice in respect of elder abuse.

-I have also practiced in the criminal jurisdiction and can assist you with criminal and traffic matters, including drink driving, Judge Alone Trials and Limited Licences.
+I have also practiced in the criminal jurisdiction and can assist you with criminal and traffic matters, including drink driving and Limited Licences.

 I enjoy living in Taupo with my family.
-I really enjoy the lake where during the summer you will find me most days after work coaching the junior sailors.
-The 2019 Summer also saw me running the adult Learn to Sail programme.
+I really enjoy the lake where during the summer you will find me most days after work coaching the junior and adult sailors as part of Lake Taupo Yacht Club – Learn to Sail programme.

 Areas of Practice

 Considering moving to a retirement village?
 Who should hold your enduring power of attorney?